maubanel/p4v-unreal/installing/README.md

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Run **P4V** and use the same **Server** and port by entering `ssl:helixcore.cct.lsu.edu:1818`, and use your lsu **User** id *without* the @lsu.edu.
 We will leave the **Workspace** blank and login to the perforce server.
 Press the <kbd>OK</kbd> button.
 It will ask you to validate the fingerprint.
-That fingerprint should be `13:57:CE:06:14:E9:3A:72:84:B1:41:A3:BF:CC:17:A2:85:D7:AA:891`.
+That fingerprint will look something like `XX:57:CE:06:14:E9:3A:72:84:B1:41:A3:BF:CC:17:A2:85:D7:AA:891` (We each get a unique fingerprint).
 Accept this request.
 Use your mylsu password that you use to login to all of LSU's services.

 ![running p4v for the first time](images/login.png)